griggscharles72-alt/Tails-Wifi-Probing/README.md

 3. **Wi-Fi probe capture** – use monitor-mode tools to see if device broadcasts identifiable SSIDs
 4. **Correlate Tor enforcement** – confirm all traffic is routed through virtual interfaces
 5. **Document findings for each snapshot** – maintain timeline and logs for forensic record
 ---
 This README keeps **everything suspicious**, links **network and Wi-Fi risks**, and leaves out all noise.
 It’s ready for use as a formal investigation document.

----

-If you want, I can **merge all your historical Sentinel loop logs and Tor logs into this README**, IP by IP, timestamp by timestamp, to create a **fully chronological, forensic-grade artifact log**.
-That way you’d have **one single document with every suspicious element tracked and explained**.

-Do you want me to do that next?